ekstrom-ibm/mkdocs-test/MKDocs/docs/prereqs.md

 # Pre-Requisite Instructions

-Here are the required pre-requisites for contributing to The Maximo Labs.
+Here are the required pre-requisites for contributingto this documentation .

 ## Install Python 3